 Over the last 20 years, Alice has either chaired or been a member of all HRPA Board and Standing Committees.
 Now she is taking on the role as Chair of Appeals.
 She is currently President for Daybreak Non-Profit Housing Board, Director-at-large on the CMC-Canada National Board, Senior Fellow with the University of Ottawa's Centre on Governance, and Lead Judge at the annual Concordia University John Molson School of Business International MBA case competition.
 She teaches in the renowned Sommelier Program at Algonquin’s School of Hospitality and is keen to launch finally, her new business, Reggae Wines.

-Kirk Merrett, CHRP
+Kirk Merrett, CHRL

 Kirk Merrett is the National Manager, Human Resources for Hyundai Auto Canada Corp.
 Prior to joining Hyundai, Kirk was Director, HR & General Affairs at Mitsubishi Motor Sales of Canada, Director of HR at Eddie Bauer of Canada, and held various roles at the Hudson's Bay Company.

-Kirk has been active at the chapter level having served on the York Region Chapter board for 6 years as it grew from 100 members to over 500.
+Kirk has been a member of HRPA since 1993 and was awarded the CHRP in 1996.
+He has been active at the chapter level having served on the York Region Chapter board for 6 years as it grew from 100 members to over 500.
 Kirk also sits on the board of AURA, a Canadian charitable organization assisting in the sponsorship and resettlement of refugees in Canada.

-Karen Stone, SHRP
+Karen Stone, CHRE